Insulin Resistance Symptoms in Females | An InsulinIS expert explains

 • A family history of type 2 diabetes or PCOS

-• A sedentary lifestyle
+• An inactive lifestyle

-• A waistline above 35 inches
+• A waist measurement over 35 inches

 • History of gestational diabetes

-• Hormonal imbalances or irregular cycles
+• Hormonal imbalance or irregular menstruation

-9. Who’s at Higher Risk?
+9. Who’s at Greater Risk?

 9.1 Family History and Genetics